KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\models.py:35`

 **Description**:
-The `LeadSource.__repr__` method in the `LeadSource` class is likely designed to provide a string representation of a `LeadSource` object, which is useful for debugging and logging purposes within the EeazyCRM application.
+The `LeadSource.__repr__` method in the `LeadSource` class is likely used to provide a string representation of an instance of the class.
+This method is typically called by built-in Python functions and operators that need to convert the object to a string for display.

 ---